-Chocolate Raspberry Brownies – These gluten free brownies are everything you ever wanted in a brownie – fudgy, moist and chocolatey all balanced perfectly against the sharpness of delicious raspberries.
-These brownies are not only gluten free but grain free, dairy free and refined sugar free making them a delicious treat that is paleo friendly too.
+These gluten-free & Paleo chocolate raspberry brownies are everything you ever wanted in a brownie - fudgy, moist and chocolatey all balanced perfectly against the sharpness of delicious raspberries.

 With the much needed sunshine came a couple of trips to the beach, walks outside, some time spent at home gardening and baking - all of which seemed to work wonders at lifting my spirits!

 I have added a LOT of raspberries to this recipe as I am a massive raspberry fan and just love the sharpness they provide against the rich chocolate flavour.

 Chocolate and raspberry has to be one of my go to favourite sweet combinations - I just love it!
 Chocolate and salted caramel comes a close second....

 Now it is definitely NOT raspberry season here in New Zealand as we are just coming out of Winter!

 I have used frozen raspberries in this recipe, fresh raspberries could work too but frozen raspberries seem to work much better and add some extra moistness into the brownies giving them an extra gooey texture.

 How to layer the raspberries for these chocolate brownies...